MopNop/thatonedoge.rf.gd/README.md

-# github repo for my main website, thatonedoge.rf.gd
+# thatonedoge.rf.gd

+this is all the source code for my website

+thats about it